-When it comes to shooting video, especially with DSLR cameras, the mantra is usually “always use manual focus.”
+When shooting video, the mantra is usually “Always use manual focus.”

-There are certain situations in which you might need to utilize your camera’s autofocus.
+There are certain situations in which you might need to utilize your camera’s continuos autofocus.
 For example:

 The four types of Autofocus Technologies: Contrast Based, Phase Based, Dual Pixel, and Time of Flight

-First let’s talk about the main ways autofocus works for your camera.
+First, let’s talk about how autofocus works for your camera.

-However outside of some types of phone cameras, and some DIY experimental autofocus systems, laser autofocus is actually quite rare.
-However, there are indications, that we might soon start to see time of flight in prosumer cameras as well.
+However, outside of some types of phone cameras and some DIY experimental autofocus systems, laser autofocus is quite rare.

 Contrast Based Autofocus

-I.e. when you look through your viewfinder you bring the subject into or out of focus by moving the lens in or out – and you know you’re in focus when the edges of your subject are sharply and clearly defined.
+I.e., when you look through your viewfinder, you bring the subject into or out of focus by moving the lens in or out – and you know you’re in focus when the edges of your subject are sharply and defined.

-With contrast based autofocus, your camera does essentially the same thing.
-The camera looks for micro contrast along edges in a small section of the image.
+With contrast-based autofocus, your camera does essentially the same thing.
+The camera looks for micro-contrast along edges in a small image section.

-Contrast based autofocus can do a great job bringing your subject into very clear focus, and can even track the subject to a degree.
+Contrast-based autofocus can do a great job of bringing your subject into very clear focus and even track the subject to a degree.

-You know how when you are hunting for focus you have to gradually adjust the lens in and out searching for the sweet spot?
+When hunting for focus, you must gradually adjust the lens in and out, searching for the sweet spot.
 Your camera does the same thing.

 Consequently, the camera will move the lens back and forth, bringing the subject into focus, overshooting, and then readjusting to optimize.